Zipporah holds Seymour the Bear on a hospital bed before surgery.

-Strabismus: Causes, Symptoms & Treatment
+Strabismus: Causes, Symptoms and Treatment

 Strabismus is a common condition that causes the eyes to look in different directions when focusing.
 It usually presents itself in early childhood, but can also occur later on in life.
-If not detected and treated early, it can have a detrimental and permanent effect on vision - potentially leading to blindness.
+If not detected and treated early, it can have a detrimental and permanent effect on vision—potentially leading to blindness.

 What Is Strabismus?